 Program participants are housed with host families, allowing students an intimate view of Mexican domestic life.
-All homes are situated within walking distance of the ICO, and all families provide breakfast and lunch (the main meal of the day in Oaxaca).
 Appropriate families are selected based on a detailed Housing Questionnaire.
 During their stay, students are expected to function as a full member of the household, eating meals with the family and participating in the normal social activities of the home.

 Participants in the Oaxaca program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Spanish language course.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective major.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s Spanish language sequences nor equivalent to any specific on-campus course.